You made a sale! You print the mailing label, send off the package, and your customer is happy.

-Small businesses and large retailers alike use OptimoRoute to deliver packages to nearby customers because it streamlines routing and planning.
+Small businesses and large retailers alike use OptimoRoute to deliver packages to nearby customers because it streamlines planning, routing, and scheduling.
 OptimoRoute automatically calculates the most efficient routes in a matter of seconds, whether you’re planning a dozen deliveries for tomorrow or thousands of orders over the next five weeks.
 All you have to do is upload your orders, set delivery windows (if needed), and click “Plan Routes.”

 Choose to optimize routes for the lowest cost per contract driver (or highest efficiency if you’re delivering yourself), evenly distributed deliveries, or a blend of the two.
 Live tracking lets you monitor operations no matter where your team is in the field, and if a delivery does need to be rescheduled (in a case where a customer isn’t home), you can simply copy and paste that delivery into the next day’s schedule.

 According to research conducted by Digital Commerce 360, “93% of consumers want to stay informed throughout the delivery process—from in-transit status to final arrival.”
 OptimoRoute makes it easy to give your customers what they want with real-time customer notifications.
 Set customized messaging to automatically send with a live tracking link when a delivery is on its way.

 As Emile Prigge, product engineer for Oco Meals, told us, real-time customer notifications are a promise.
 “We promise to be here at this time.
 And then they [the customers] can always check in on that promise.”